mikrono/tModLoaderWiki_kr_ko/Mod.md

 Gets the GlobalTile instance with the given name from this mod.

+### public void AddTileEntity(string name, ModTileEntity entity)

+Adds a type of tile entity to the game with the specified name.

+### public ModTileEntity GetTileEntity(string name)

+Gets the ModTileEntity of this mod corresponding to the given name.
+Returns null if no ModTileEntity with the given name is found.

+### public int TileEntityType(string name)

+Gets the type of the ModTileEntity of this mod with the given name.
+Returns -1 if no ModTileEntity with the given name is found.

 ### public void AddWall(string name, ModWall wall, string texture)

 Adds a type of wall to the game with the specified name and texture.